kdw9502/ngrinderwiki/Installation-Guide.md

 - https://github.com/naver/ngrinder/releases

 ### Install Controller
-nGrinder is distributed as a self executable web archive file(WAR) file just like Jenkins, you can put this archive file into your familar web application server (like Tomcat) or run the package in the command line.
+nGrinder is distributed as a self executable web archive file(WAR) file just like Jenkins, you can put this archive file into your familiar web application server (like Tomcat) or run the package in the command line.
 **!Be careful, Never locate the war file in the space containing folder like "C:\Program Files\Tomcat\webapps\".**

 ### Run on Docker